kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/markdown_template.md

 {% gist bdd62be479ea2d7ef30821772cdf8af9 %}

-## Tips, Notes, Warnings, and Importants
+## Tips, Notes, Warnings, and Important Alerts
+These tips, notes, warnings, and important alerts make use of <font face="Lora">Bootstrap</font> styling and are available through data references, a remarkable utility provided by the documentation theme, not by Jekyll.

 {% include tip.html content="For a better terminal emulator on Windows, use [Git Bash](https://git-for-windows.github.io/).
 Git Bash gives you Linux-like control on Windows." %}